hacss/hacss.github.io/src/overview.md

 * Styles can be changed without touching the associated markup.
 * Style sheets can be swapped to change themes.

-On the other hand, real-world use cases and workflows reveal significant advantages in _colocating_ markup and styles, including:
+On the other hand, practical use cases and real-world workflows reveal significant advantages in _colocating_ markup and styles, including:

 * Design flexibility
 * Local reasoning